hi-helen/state_space_method/README.md

 # state_space_method
-Codes used to generate the graphs in *STAT91R: A Note on Time Series Analysis by State Space Methods*.
+Code used to generate the graphs in *STAT91R: A Note on Time Series Analysis by State Space Methods*.